7+ Best Text To Speech Software (Compared And Reviewed)

-I’ve tried to keep the list as diverse as possible while also highlighting the best text to speech software free of any bad press and that are clearly the market leaders with the most natural human voice.
-No matter what your objectives are, there is something for you in this list.
+I’ve tried to keep the list as diverse as possible while also highlighting the best text-to-speech software free of any bad press and that are clearly the market leaders with the most natural human voice.
+No matter what your objectives are, there is something for you on this list.

-Ultimately my recommendation would be to right click each red button on this page, fill up a few browser tabs, and explore the samples that are easily found on each website.
-Most being on the front pages.
+Ultimately my recommendation would be to right-click each red button on this page, fill up a few browser tabs, and explore the samples that are easily found on each website.
+Most are on the front pages.

 One thing I did find is that the number of languages offered, despite being emphasized by all companies, wasn’t really a deal breaker for me as I think most people will only opt for a handful of options anyway.

 Rather than focus on those metrics, I’d recommend actually listening to some samples or signing up to free trials where possible.
-If you’re looking for a free text to speech software with natural voices many options here offer decent free trial options.
+If you’re looking for free text-to-speech software with natural voices many options here offer decent free trial options.

 Note that they will all integrate easily with your video creation software/video animation software and editing process.

 If you like this article, you might also enjoy: